mulesoft-labs/accelerator-knit-plugin/README.md

 - **skip** - A flag to run or not to run the Knit doc generator.
 Set to true if you want it to skip generation.
-- **singleOutputFile** - A flag to specify if it should generate a single output file or a file for each module.
+- **consolidateOutput** - A flag to specify if it should generate a single output file or a file for each module.
 Currently only a single output file is supported.
 - **directories** - A list of directories to look for .dwl files.
 If not